-The program provides annual ACP membership to all categorical housestaff, MKSAP digital for all PGY-2s and PGY-3s, and an annual \$200 educational stipend for all housestaff that may be used for anything relating to your residency education (please reach out to EPO if uncertain if desired purchase would qualify); however, the Department will not reimburse for phone/PDA combinations (i.e. I-Phone or Smartphone); PDAs alone (i.e. no phone) are reimbursable.
-For items purchased, you must submit your original receipt to the Business Office (c/o Barbara Murphy, 550 East Genesee Street, 2nd Floor; phone number 464-4525) for reimbursement.
+The program provides annual ACP membership to all categorical housestaff, MKSAP digital for all PGY-2s and PGY-3s, and an annual \$200 educational stipend for all housestaff that may be used for anything relating to your residency education (please reach out to EPO if uncertain if desired purchase would qualify); however, the Department will not reimburse for any electronic item (including, but not limited to mobile devices of any kind, computers of any kind, etc.).
+For items purchased, you must submit your original receipt to the Business Office (c/o Lenora Joyner-Hayes at joynerhl@upstate.edu or by mailing to 550 East Genesee Street, 2nd Floor; phone number 464-4525) for reimbursement.

-Unused money does not carry over to the following year (i.e. use it or lose it).
+Unused money does not carry over to the following year (i.e., use it or lose it).